San Elijo/San Dieguito Valley Groundwater Project

-San Diego county relies heavily on imported water from far-off places like the Sacramento-San Joaquin Bay-Delta and Colorado River to serve its customers.
+San Diego County relies heavily on imported water from far-off places like the Sacramento-San Joaquin Bay-Delta and Colorado River to serve its customers.

-As imported water costs have continued to rise and the availability of that water has become more uncertain, Olivenhain Municipal Water District started exploring development of local, sustainable water sources to diversity its water portfolio, such as recycled water and desalination.
+As imported water costs have continued to rise and the availability of that water has become more uncertain, Olivenhain Municipal Water District started exploring development of local, sustainable water sources to diversify its water portfolio, such as recycled water and desalination.

 One potential source of sustainable water development is local groundwater.
 This method would extract brackish groundwater from a nearby basin, treat it via reverse osmosis to potable standards, and deliver it to customers for uses like drinking water and fire protection.

 Data gathering in the San Elijo Valley has been underway since 2012.
 So far, studies indicate that this area has the potential to support one to two million gallons per day of brackish groundwater desalination, which could supply up to five percent of OMWD’s potable water demand.

 The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016.
 The study examined a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.

 On December 12, 2018, OMWD’s Board of Directors adopted a mitigated negative declaration as part of the environmental review process for this potential project.
 A pilot test well was constructed in April 2019 and a one-year pump test was recently completed to verify the water balance of the groundwater basin, potential impacts on current wells in the area, and water treatment technologies.
 The results of the pilot well pump test are available for review in the Design Pilot Report.
 The data collected from the pump test has provided positive indications that the basin can support a potential potable water supply.
 Based on these results, OMWD’s Board of Directors has decided to approve further investigations intended to inform the ultimate decision to move forward with the project.